anyuzx/Prongs/src/contents/posts/2019-10-15-python-optimization-using-different-methods-part-3.md

 Everything else remains the same.
 Here I follow the [example](https://cython.readthedocs.io/en/latest/src/userguide/parallelism.html#cython.parallel.parallel) on Cython's official documentation.

 ::: note
 `schedule='dynamic'` allows the iterations in the loop are distributed through threads as request.
-Other options include `static`, `guided`, etc. See [here](https://cython.readthedocs.io/en/latest/src/userguide/parallelism.html#cython.parallel.prange) for full documentation.
+Other options include `static`, `guided`, etc. See [full documentation](https://cython.readthedocs.io/en/latest/src/userguide/parallelism.html#cython.parallel.prange).
 :::

 ::: note
 I had some trouble compiling the parallel version directly in the Jupyter Notebook.
 Instead, it is compiled as a standalone module.
-The `.pyx` file and `setup.py` file can be found [here](https://gist.github.com/anyuzx/e8f8950ed6fcc901a80c65aec28aabba).
+The `.pyx` file and `setup.py` file can be found [in this gist](https://gist.github.com/anyuzx/e8f8950ed6fcc901a80c65aec28aabba).
 :::

 ### Benchmark